FuelCycleFIT/FITProject/README.md

 - Hungarian Academy of Sciences (Aron Brolly) - SITON
 - Universidad Católica del Maule (Ivan Merino) - ANICCA

 [//]: # (-------------------------------------------------------------------------------------------------------)
 [//]: # (-------------------------------------------------------------------------------------------------------)
 ## Codes
 [//]: # (-------------------------------------------------------------------------------------------------------)
 [//]: # (-------------------------------------------------------------------------------------------------------)

-Each institution describes RPC and FCC that they use with main publications.
+Each institution describes the FCC that they will use for this project along with the Reactor Physics Code (RPC), if appropriate.

 ### RPC